i3-Market-V3-Public-Repository/SP3-SSIAM-NodeOidcProvider/README.md

 ./docker-prod-push
 ```

-The last script `docker-prod` manages the deployment.
+The script `docker-prod` manages the deployment.
 You can use it to extract the files required in the production environment.
 To do so execute the following commands:

 ```console
 # Prepare a folder to work